Skip to main content

 Here, find a glimpse into global education at Muhlenberg.

-Muhlenberg offers approximately 130 approved off-campus programs outside the U.S.
+Muhlenberg offers more than 190 approved off-campus programs outside the U.S.

 Some of the locations where individual students are studying now include Argentina, Australia, Bhutan, Costa Rica, Mexico, South Africa and South Korea.
 Italy is hosting the most students, followed by England, Ireland and Spain.
 Students may choose immersive programs, where all courses are taught in the native language, or programs with courses taught in English.
 Some programs allow students to stay with local hosts, while others place students in apartments or residence halls.
 Certain programs have internship or research experiences built in.
 Students who receive financial aid, as the majority of Muhlenberg students do, may apply it toward semester-long programs.